TUVIMEN/xhamster-scraper/README.md

 ## Usage

-Download metadata of videos in DIR
+Download metadata of videos to DIR

     xhamster-scraper DIR -v

-Download metadata of pornstars in DIR
+Download metadata of pornstars to DIR

     xhamster-scraper DIR -p

-Download metadata of creators in DIR
+Download metadata of creators to DIR

     xhamster-scraper DIR -c

-Download metadata of channels in DIR
+Download metadata of channels to DIR

     xhamster-scraper DIR -C

-Download metadata of galleries in DIR
+Download metadata of galleries to DIR

     xhamster-scraper DIR -g

-Download metadata of user in DIR from URL.
+Download metadata of user to DIR from URL.
 Since users aren't in sitemap you have to compile list of users from previous results.

     xhamster-scraper DIR -u URL

+Download users from links in FILE to DIR

+    xhamster DIR -U FILE